 Specialised lenders came up with innovative schemes to provide suitable options for home loans borrowers.
 But, despite the fact that there are various types of home financing, they are generally classified into two types: Fixed rate and variable rate loans.
 What’s the difference between these two options?
 How do you choose which option will work for you?

 What will happen if I fix my loan?
 If you do, you can enjoy the following benefits:

 - Enjoy the flexibility of locking in your home loan’s fixed rate

 - Your Annual Percentage Rate (APR) will remain the same.

 - You are confident that your monthly repayments will not increase as long as you pay on time.
-It is because the amount of your repayments is set over a pre-determined period of time.

 - You can create a practical budget knowing that a specific amount of money needs to be allotted for home loan repayment.
 This way, you can plan your finances and make backup plans at difficult times